-- Expand the console tree as follows: AcuoMed Image Manager → AcuoMed Server → DICOM Configuration → Tag Rules. - 2.
-Right-click Reconciliation Tag Rules and select New→ New Tag Rule.
+- Expand the console tree as follows: AcuoMed Image Manager > AcuoMed Server > DICOM Configuration > Tag Rules. - 2.
+Right-click Reconciliation Tag Rules and select New > New Tag Rule.

-The Reconciliation Tag Rule Properties dialog displays with the Tag Rule tab selected.
+The Reconciliation Tag Rule Properties dialog box displays with the Tag Rule tab selected.

-3. Type a Rule Name in the text box.

-We are naming the rule "MR\Oakdale Clinic" in our example.
+Type a Rule Name in the Rule Name box.
+We are naming the rule "MR_Oakdale Clinic" in our example.

-4. Right-click AcuoRoute Rule Version=[number] and select New Tag Rule to begin building the new rule.
+Right-click AcuoRoute Rule Version=[number] and select New Tag Rule to begin building the new rule.
+The Tag Rule dialog box displays.